 - Those with sensitive teeth and people who have a bad gag reflex.

-- Patients who require a large amount of dental work will benefit from sedation dentistry by accomplishing more procedures in less sittings.
+- Patients who require a large amount of dental work will benefit from sedation dentistry by accomplishing more procedures in fewer sittings.

-Generally sedation is minimal, intended to reducine anxiety while allowing the patient to respond to the dentists’ instructions.
+Generally, sedation is minimal, intended to reduce anxiety while allowing the patient to respond to the dentists’ instructions.
 Depending on the severity of a patient’s fear or pain threshold, higher levels may be used.
 During minimal sedation, the patient is awake but relaxed, fully conscious and aware.
-During moderate sedation, a patient may not remember much, but is responsive to dentists’ instructions.
+During moderate sedation, a patient may not remember much but is responsive to dentists’ instructions.
 This is the most common practice, and the reason “sleep dentistry” is a frequently misused term.

 Different methods of sedation can include nitrous oxide, oral pills, or an I.V.

 - The most common method used is nitrous oxide, also known as “laughing gas”, taken through an oxygen mask.
 This allows the dentist to control how aware a patient is, wears off quickly and leaves the patient alert as if having a short nap after the procedure is complete.

 - The most common pill given is Halcion, which is a drug prescribed primarily for light insomnia.
 It has a fast onset and lasts only a short time, about one to two hours, ideal for a dental session.